 Bulk oil circuit breakers are usually dead tanks, while minimum oils are live tanks.

-4. What is the function of circuit breaker
+4. What is the function of the circuit breaker

-The primary function of a circuit breaker is to protect an electrical circuit from power surge or short circuit.
+The primary function of a circuit breaker is to protect an electrical circuit from power surges or short circuits.
 Any time it detects the overcurrent, it trips the current flow to prevent hazards.